The Inner Architecture of Consciousness

 Bhog: Til

 We began this journey at the root.
 At the Muladhara, the base of the spine, the seat of the earth element, the place where Kundalini Shakti lies coiled and dormant in most human beings like a sleeping serpent, carrying within her the compressed potential of everything we could ever become.
-Shailputri held a lotus bud in her hand.
+Shailputri held a half-bloomed lotus in her hand.
 It was just beginning.
-The whole journey of the Navdurga is the map of that bud, moving upward through every centre of consciousness, through discipline and courage and joy and love and directed force and burning and luminescence, until it arrives at the ninth form, at Siddhidatri, who does not govern a single chakra because she represents the integration of all of them, the complete circuit from Muladhara to Sahasrara closing into wholeness.
+The whole journey of the Navdurga is the map of that lotus, moving upward through every centre of consciousness, through every quality the Mother has shown us, until it arrives here, at the ninth form, at Siddhidatri, who does not govern a single chakra because she represents the integration of all of them, the complete circuit from Muladhara to Sahasrara closing into wholeness.
 She is not the destination of one energy centre.
 She is what becomes possible when every centre has been awakened, purified, and offered back to the source.
-To understand this map is the first step.
-To walk it is the work of a lifetime, perhaps many.

 That fully opened lotus is what Siddhidatri sits upon.